AppImage/docs.appimage.org/source/reference/best-practices.rst

 Relocation Libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Some libraries can help to make relocatable packages:
+Some libraries can help make relocatable packages:

 * Qt
   For example in :code:`QString